BlockstreamResearch/simfony/doc/context.md

 We write Γ(`v`) = A to denote that variable `v` has type A in context Γ.

-We handle free variables inside Simphony expressions via contexts.
+We handle free variables inside Simfony expressions via contexts.

 If all free variables are defined in a context, then the context assigns a type to the expression.